CLINICAL WASTE DISPOSAL

 When dealing with clinical waste disposal (also known as medical waste disposal), you will require specialised and professional services in waste management — including collection.

 The handling of clinical waste, with more specific waste types like COVID-19 waste, or dental waste, is regulated by law.
 Infringements can attract severe penalties.
 Ace Waste provides high temperature incineration facilities, which are comprised of an approved and environmentally sound disposal option.
 We meet stringent standards for clinical waste, sharps waste, and pharmaceutical waste, cytotoxic waste, and sanitary waste.

-The exact definition of Clinical waste, or what is considered medical waste, can differ slightly depending on where you are located.
-In Australia, we use the term ‘Clinical or Related waste’ which means “waste that has the potential to cause disease and constitutes human tissue waste, discarded sharps, laboratory waste and or is contaminated with chemicals, cytotoxic drugs, human body parts, pharmaceutical products or radioactive substances”.
+What is clinical waste?
+Sometimes referred to as medical waste, clinical waste can differ slightly depending on where you are located.
+In Australia, we use the term ‘clinical or related waste’ which means “waste that has the potential to cause disease and constitutes human tissue waste, discarded sharps, laboratory waste and or is contaminated with chemicals, cytotoxic drugs, human body parts, pharmaceutical products or radioactive substances”.